SAP/ui5-webcomponents/docs/4-development/04-slots.md

 The `invalidateOnChildChange` option accepts a boolean value or an object literal containing a configuration with more specific settings, determining whether the component should be invalidated on child change.

-**NOTE: This is an experimental option and should not be used.**

-Important: `invalidateOnChildChange` is not meant to be used with standard DOM elements and is not to be confused with MutationObserver-like functionality.
-It targets the use case of components that slot abstract items (UI5Element instances without a template) and require invalidation whenever these items are invalidated.
+**Note**: `invalidateOnChildChange` is not meant to be used with standard DOM elements and is not to be confused with MutationObserver-like functionality.
+It targets the use case of components that slot UI5Element instances and require invalidation whenever these items are invalidated.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";